BMW beats second-quarter forecasts as new anti pollution rules dent rivals

 Adjusted for comparability, BMW’s automotive margin came in at 9.3 percent versus 9.2 percent for Volkswagen’s (VOWG_p.DE) Audi brand and 9.6 percent for Daimler’s Mercedes-Benz, Evercore said.

+“We will also be purchasing raw materials for battery cells ourselves, especially cobalt, in the future,” Chief Executive Harald Krueger told investors on a call to discuss earnings.

+BMW affirmed its 2018 targets to achieve slightly higher deliveries and revenue in the automotive segment and achieve a group profit before taxes at the previous year’s level.

-While Mercedes and VW said that problems certifying their vehicles to the WLTP standard would result in a more limited product offering, potentially damaging margins, BMW said it has largely completed converting its fleet.
+Mercedes-Benz and VW have both warned that problems certifying their vehicles to the WLTP standard would result in a more limited product offering, potentially damaging margins, BMW has largely completed converting its fleet.

+“We see some advantages when compared with our competitors,” Krueger said, explaining that most of BMW’s models had received road worthiness certification and that waiting times were no longer than three months.

+While BMW said it has most of its fleet available for sale, Volkswagen said only 60 percent of its VW brand fleet will have met emissions tests by end August.

 BMW also said increased efficiency measures had helped offset a triple-digit million euro headwind from foreign exchange rates and raw materials.

-BMW affirmed its 2018 targets to achieve slightly higher deliveries and revenues in the automotive segment and achieve a group profit before taxes at the previous year’s level.

-Because BMW earlier this year stopped exporting its X3 offroader from Spartanburg, South Carolina, to China it was able to avoid a 40 percent import tariff on that vehicle while rivals such as Mercedes still export large SUVs from the United States.
+Because BMW earlier this year stopped exporting its X3 offroader from Spartanburg, South Carolina, to China it has been able to avoid a 40 percent import tariff, imposed since July, while rivals such as Mercedes still export large SUVs from the United States.

+Demand for new models like the large X7 sports utility vehicle are so high that BMW is confident it can adjust prices to still make a profit on cars exported from the United States to China.

+It has already raised prices on its X5 and X6 models and is building some X5 models in Thailand for export to China, the company said.

 Tariffs were introduced as part of a broader trade dispute as the United States seeks to “rebalance” trade relationships with the European Union and China.
+These tariffs will have a low to midsize triple-digit million euros impact, Chief Financial Officer Nicolas Peter said.

 This may force carmakers to retool their production networks to curb inter-continental exports and to serve regional trading blocs instead.
 BMW has already announced an expansion of its product capacity in China and Europe this year.